-When Queen Elizabeth dismissed Essex’ suggestion, he turned his back on her.
+As Camden tells it, Queen Elizabeth dismissed Essex’s suggestion and he turned his back on her.
 She gave him “a cuff on the ear and bade him be gone…”.
 He placed his hand on his sword hilt.
 The Lord Admiral stepped between them.

 Essex announced that he couldn’t swallow such treatment, nor would he have taken it from King Henry VIII – Elizabeth’s father, with whom she liked to be compared.

 He left the Court and went to his house at Wanstead (now part of greater London).
 He remained there throughout July and August resisting his friends’ and allies’ advice to make peace with Queen Elizabeth, and appearing only at Lord Burghley’s funeral on 30 August.

-Essex seems to have been prone to bouts of depression, but after Lord Burghley’s funeral he became dangerously ill.
+Essex was prone to bouts of depression, but after Lord Burghley’s funeral he became dangerously ill.
 He was then forgiven by Queen Elizabeth.

-The story of the “dissention” has grown in the telling.
+The story of the “dissention” has probably grown in the telling.
 Essex was later reported to have also said that the Queen’s conditions (disposition) were as crooked as her carcass – or words to that effect.
 He may well have made this remark at some stage, but I find it hard to believe that even he would have said it in her hearing.